 My first novel, titled A Song for the Asking, was published to critical and reader acclaim by Bantam Books.
 The book was inspired by the question: “Can a homicide detective who deals with the worst of human nature go home to a normal family life?”
 In researching my fictional lead character, LAPD Detective Daniel Kane, I met some fascinating people, learned some unexpected things, and made some lifelong friends.

 Since then I have continued the “Kane Novel” series, following up with Kane, a serial-killer thriller, and Allison, a kidnap-suspense tale told from the perspective of Kane’s daughter, Allison.
 A fourth in the series, L.A.
-Sniper, was published by Kindle Press in 2015.
-Infidel, the fifth of the Kane Novels, followed in 2016.
-Sixth in the series, Kane: Blood Moon, came out in 2018.
-Glow, a standalone sci-fi novel that chronicles the story of LA Times reporter Mike Callahan, was published in 2013, as was a collection of my short fiction titled Stepping Stones.
+Sniper, was published by Kindle Press.
+Infidel, the fifth of the Kane Novels, followed.
+Sixth in the series, Kane: Blood Moon, came out next, followed by the seventh in the series, Kane: Armageddon.
+Glow, a standalone sci-fi novel that chronicles the story of LA Times reporter Mike Callahan, is included in my backlist, as is a collection of my short fiction titled Stepping Stones.

-I currently live in two of the most beautiful places on earth—Sun Valley, Idaho, and Umbria, Italy—with my lovely (and patient) wife Susan Spelius Gannon, who is a concert pianist and also an excellent editor.
+I currently live in two of the most beautiful places on earth—Sun Valley, Idaho, and Umbria, Italy—with my lovely (and patient) wife Susan Spelius Gannon, who is a concert pianist and also an excellent editor, and our dog, Gordo.
 My days are spent skiing, whitewater kayaking, learning Italian, and writing.
 Not bad . . .